tikv/community/committee/wg-governance/wg-governance.md

 ![wg_sig_relationship](/media/governance/wg_sig_relationship.png)

-The assets owned by the TiKV Project (eg: code, documentation, blogs, regulations, etc.) are owned and managed by SIGs.
+The assets owned by the TiKV Project (eg: code, documentation, blogs, regulations, etc.) are owned and managed by SIGs, maintainers, and ultimately our PMC.
 However, there are assets that are specially owned and managed by Working Groups, such as:

 * Calendar events
 * Slack channel